nguyenhieptech/ecommerce-app-mern-stack/README.md

 ## Install Dependencies

-`yarn` is being used in this project.
-You might not be able to setup the project with `npm`.
+I use `yarn` for this project.
 Download [yarn](https://classic.yarnpkg.com/en/docs/install/#windows-stable) here: https://classic.yarnpkg.com/en/docs/install/#windows-stable

 When in the root folder, run these commands in command line to install all needed dependencies (packages).